2 pointsby dannytatom12 days ago2 comments

 For yourself, this is kick-ass and solves a real problem.
 But I might refrain from pitching it for use by others because there's basically only downside for you in that.

-• rmroutsong9 hours ago
+• dannytatom11 days ago

 Easy to use and intuitive, thanks!